cslunetta/GearShare/README.md

 }
 ```
 -   From `GearShare/SQL`, run the scripts `01_Db_Create.sql` and then `02_Seed_Data` to generate the database
--   To use the default test account `test@example.com`, create a user account in your Firebase project's auth section with that email address (and any password) and replace the data in that user's `FirebaseUserId` column in the database with the id generated in your Firebase project
+-   To access an account from the database create a user account in your Firebase project's auth section with the email address and set a password.
+Then replace the data in that user's `FirebaseUserId` column in the database with the id generated in your Firebase project
--   Load `GearShare.sln` in Visual Studio and hit F5 to run the server (after ensuring that GearShare is selected instead of the default IIS Express server)
+-   Load `GearShare.sln` in Visual Studio and hit F5 to run the GearShare server

 ### Front-end Setup